 It’s almost Thanksgiving!
 So let us take a moment to THANK YOU all for the incredible work you do to fight for human rights and social justice through your great films and campaigns.
 We are also so thankful for the opportunity and the honor of working with many of you passionate filmmakers, dedicated nonprofit partners, and supportive distributors, as well as our Impact Advisory Board members, and industry friends.

-As you gather with friends and family to express gratitude and love tomorrow, we also offer you on how to be an ally to Native Americans and all Indigenous peoples, as this day a holds painful history for many.
+As you gather with friends and family to express gratitude and love tomorrow, we also offer you this article on how to be an ally to Native Americans and all Indigenous peoples, as this day a holds painful history for many.
 Let’s all continue in our pursuits to do better.

 With Gratitude, Team PicMo